Article: Seiko SWR: New models have arrived at PSB Watches

 Seiko SWR: New models have arrived at PSB Watches

 Do you know and love the Seiko SWR049, SWR052, SWR053, SWR054, SWR064, or SWR066?
-Good news: Seiko has just updated them with an even more accomplished new generation.
-Discover all that's new, and all that remains the same.
+Good news: Seiko has just updated them with an even more refined new generation.
+Discover all that has changed, and all that remains.

 Summary

-1. Why is Seiko renewing its rectangular line?
+- Why is Seiko updating its rectangular line?

-In 2025, Seiko decided to take a step further.
-The Japanese brand has revamped this entire range, bringing concrete and measurable improvements, notably:
+In 2025, Seiko decided to take a step forward.
+The Japanese brand revamped this entire range, bringing concrete and measurable improvements, including:

 The old → new model correspondence table